bressler1995/Transform-to-Open-Science/README.md

 ### Past Newsletter Releases
 For a preview of our content from our email list, feel free to read our [past newsletter releases](./docs/Area1_Engagement/Newsletters).

+## TOPS Branding
+Are you a third-party group or partner that would like to use TOPS branding?
+[Visit this link](https://zenodo.org/records/5296672) for a version of the TOPS insignia intended for use by the mentioned groups.

 ## Open Science 101 Curriculum